microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>N</tt> : int (required)</dt>
 <dd>size of each output feature</dd>
 <dt><tt>block_size</tt> : int (required)</dt>
-<dd>number of groupsize used for weight quantization,(default 128).
+<dd>number of groupsize used for weight quantization.
 It needs to be a power of 2 and not smaller than 16.</dd>
 <dt><tt>quant_type</tt> : int (required)</dt>
-<dd>Quantization data type.
+<dd>quantization data type.
 0 for FP4, 1 for NF4.</dd>
 </dl>

 #### Inputs